-This tool allows the user to rotate selected objects as shown in Rotating an object with the Rotate Tool.
+This tool allows the user to rotate selected objects as shown in Rotating an object with the Rotate Tool, or to create and rotate a copy of the selected objects.

 Some objects, such as a solution mesh can only be rotated by 90 degree increments.